Glossary

 Legal Separation

 A Legal Separation replicates the process of Dissolution, except that the individuals remain married at the conclusion of the legal proceeding.
 Each member of a couple has to agree to a Legal Separation.
 One member of the couple may switch the process over to a Dissolution regardless of the wishes of the other.
 Couples may agree to obtain Legal Separations instead of Dissolutions.
 Some individuals may wish to initiate legal proceedings with a Petition for Legal Separation.
 The reasons for these different approaches are varied and may be discussed in more detail with one of the attorneys at HFLP.
+A Legal Separation does not have the same residency requirements as a Dissolution of Marriage.
+However, there are other jurisdictional requirements that can be better and more fully explained by an attorney.
+This is intended to be a summary description and should not be relied upon as legal advice.
+More information may be obtained by consulting an attorney providing these services at HFLP.

 Litigation